Daniel and Martina Lewis Chair

 Cynthia Ramos earned her BS degree in Medical Technology from Manila, Philippines.
 She was a Med/Biol.
 Laborantin in Basel, Switzerland then she moved to San Diego and worked as a Research Assistant and Lab Manager at the Dorris Neuroscience Center.
 She joined the Wahl lab in March 2015 where she currently holds the position of Research Assistant III/Lab Manager.

-Charlene Huang is a second year undergraduate at UCSD and is majoring in Biochemistry and Cell Biology.
-She joined the Wahl Lab in May 2015 as a research assistant.
+Liliana Zamora is a fourth year undergraduate at UCSD majoring in General Biology and minoring in Japanese.
+She joined the Wahl lab in April 2019.

 Past and Present Summer Student Rotation